phanquanghung/eeg-classification-api/README.md

 > **Warning**
 >
-> This code is converted from different notebooks, so apprehently it is not ideal for reproducibility, or production.
+> This code is converted from different notebooks, so apparently it is not ideal for reproducibility, or production.
 This must be carefully examined before being put into use.

 ## Introduction
 **EEG Classification API** is an API for classifying EEG motor imagery data, using [EEGNet](https://arxiv.org/abs/1611.08024) architecture.
 It was created especially for projects belonging to HMI Laboratory, VNU-UET.